getfem/getfem/doc/sphinx/source/project/contribute.rst

   git status  : status of your repository / branch

-  git log --follow "filepath"   : Show all the commits modifying the specified file (and follow the possible change of name of the file).
+  git log --follow "filepath"   : Show all the commits modifying the specified file (and follow the eventual change of name of the file).

   gitk --follow filename : same as previous but with a graphical interface